phalaphel-eng/omori-title-changer-launcher-on-python/README.md

 ## 🔧 How to use

 1. Download or clone this repository.
+2. Put all .py files in game directory(where game .exe file)
-2. Run `OMORI TITLE CHANGE.py` - it will ask you which title screen you want.
+3. Run `OMORI TITLE CHANGE.py` - it will ask you which title screen you want.
-3. The launcher will change the title, launch the game, and activate the watcher.
+4. The launcher will change the title, launch the game, and activate the watcher.

 ---